 It seems more people are traveling these days with their animals, including taking big trips across vast oceans with them.
 For a variety of reasons, most importantly preventing the spread of diseases, animals must travel with a health certificate.
-When traveling across national borders, this involves the federal government and an accredited veterinarian.
+When traveling across national borders and some state borders (we’re looking at you, Hawaii), the federal government gets involved and an accredited veterinarian is required to complete the certificate.

-Three of our doctors here at Cuyahoga Falls Veterinary Clinic are USDA-accredited allowing them to write and prepare an international health certificate (IHC) for endorsement.
+Two of our doctors here at Cuyahoga Falls Veterinary Clinic are USDA-accredited allowing them to write and prepare a health certificate (HC) for endorsement.
 The process and ordeal of becoming accredited and maintaining accreditation is long and costly.
 The process of preparing a certificate for endorsement necessarily involves a very specific and narrow timeline with very urgent deadlines.
-For these reasons, there is significant cost associated with obtaining an IHC, and it is vital to the process that our clients both understand their role in the process and set their expectations appropriately, including…
+For these reasons, there is significant cost associated with obtaining a health certificate, and it is vital that our clients both understand their role in the process and set their expectations appropriately, including…

-1. You, the animal’s owner, are responsible for knowing your nation-of-destination’s laws and timelines related to an IHC.
+1. You, the animal’s owner, are responsible for knowing your destination’s laws and timelines related to a HC.

 There are generally considered to be 195 nations on our planet, and while not all of them allow travel from the United States (US), more of them do allow travel than our doctors can reasonably be expected to keep up with.
-Further, laws change frequently, both within the US and in other nations.
+Recently, some states have required additional hoops through which to jump when traveling with animals.
+And laws change frequently, both within the US and in other nations.
 Therefore, you are responsible for knowing what criteria needs met and when.
-The USDA website has helpful information, as well as the respective consulate here in the US.
+The USDA website has helpful information, Hawaii’s website is very detailed, and the respective consulate here in the US can be helpful, as well.

-2. Do not expect to leave Cuyahoga Falls Veterinary Clinic with your IHC following your initial visit and examination.
+2. Do not expect to leave Cuyahoga Falls Veterinary Clinic with your HC following your initial visit and examination.

 The process of obtaining an IHC involves an examination of the patient, some degree of confirming parasite-free status, some degree of vaccination confirmation, and the completion of a series for forms and questionnaires.
 All of this takes at least several hours, and it involves close communication between the accredited doctor and you, the animal’s owner.
 We have found over time maintaining communication via text messaging helps greatly in this process, and we are extremely grateful when our clients reply promptly when we have particular questions for them along the way.